A proxy for

 The configration uses the TOML format, which aims to be easy to read due to obvious semantics.
 You find more details here: https://toml.io/en/v1.0.0

-GEN3PLUS inverters offer a web interface that can be used to configure the inverter.
+GEN3PLUS devices (inverter, batteries, …) offer a web interface that can be used to configure it.
 This is very practical for sending the data directly to the proxy.
-On the one hand, the inverter broadcasts its own SSID on 2.4GHz.
+On the one hand, the device broadcasts its own SSID on 2.4GHz.
 This can be recognized because it is broadcast with AP_<Montoring SN>

 .
 You will find the Monitor SN

-and the password for the WLAN connection on a small sticker enclosed with the inverter.
+and the password for the WLAN connection on a small sticker enclosed with the device.

-If you have already connected the inverter to the cloud via the TSUN app, you can also address the inverter directly via WiFi.
-In the first case, the inverter uses the fixed IP address 10.10.100.254
+If you have already connected the device to the cloud via the TSUN app, you can also address the device directly via WiFi.
+In the first case, the device uses the fixed IP address 10.10.100.254

 , in the second case you have to look up the IP address in your router.

-The standard web interface of the inverter can be accessed at http://<ip-adress>/index_cn.html
+The standard web interface of the device can be accessed at http://<ip-adress>/index_cn.html

 .
 Here you can set up the WLAN connection or change the password.
 The default user and password is admin